 Let’s also touch on the issue of the old URL structure.
 Most large sites today have a wide variety of content: html, RSS, images, PDF files, video, etc. When moving to a new CMS, in most cases it is simply too expensive to preserve the URL structure 100% , even if the new CMS allows for that.
 A less costly and a more practical avenue to take might be identifying the types of content for which URL mapping can be preserved automatically, as well as the exceptional cases where the URLs can be fixed manually:

 - Identify the top URLs where your visitors are landing: search engines, referrals, bookmarks, etc.

 - Identify subscription statistics

 - Obviously, Google Analytics and various other webmaster tools can help here.

-And another tip: If you have a team that is skinning/customizing the new CMS with off-the-shelf plugins or even write their own code, please keep in mind that they rarely diligent about documenting their changes in database schemas.
+And another tip: If you have a team that is skinning/customizing the new CMS with off-the-shelf plugins or even writing their own code, please keep in mind that they may not always be diligent about documenting their changes in database schemas.
 To mitigate that, migration engineers should be part of this team from the very beginning to facilitate “osmotic communication”.